 - ½ teaspoon salt

-- coconut oil to grease the pan
+- oil to grease the pan coconut oil, olive oil, or butter

 Instructions

-- Add the pitted dates, peeled banana, vanilla, almond milk, water, and almonds to the blender.
+- Add the pitted dates, peeled banana, vanilla, almond milk, and almonds to the blender.
 Blend on high until fully blended.

 - Using a nonstick pan, add about 1 teaspoon of coconut oil to coat the pan.
 Heat the pan to medium-high heat.